canberksinangil/Vilnius-University-2017-Autumn/Coding-Theory/Homeworks/week2.sec1.5.to.1.8.md

 #### Distance

 It is fundamentally differences between two codewords.
 We just need to count different digits.
-Same as finding eror.
+Same as finding error.

 For instance: